 Types of Dry Docks

-There are several types of dry docks, each with its unique features and capabilities:
+There are several types of dry docks, each with its unique features and capabilities.
+The 2 most prevalent types are:

 Graving Docks: These are permanently constructed basins with watertight gates, allowing ships to float in and be supported by blocks once the water is pumped out.